 SECTION 8.
 CONVENTION COMMITTEE

 (1).
 The Convention Committee shall have no more than seven voting members.

 (2).
 The President shall consult with the present committee members and shall appoint four or five members, with Executive Board approval, for two-year terms.
 These members may serve an unlimited number of successive terms.

 (3).
 The Member-at-Large shall serve on this committee with voice and vote.

 (4).
-The immediate past Annual Convention Chair shall serve on this committee with voice and vote.
+The immediate past (City and/or Year) Convention Coordinator shall serve on this committee with voice and vote.